If you would like to participate in the upcoming Yarducopia season in Anchorage, please sign up here (you may sign up for all three!

 Yarducopia is a program of Alaska Community Action on Toxics (ACAT), a small non-profit based in Anchorage, Alaska.
-We promote safe gardening practices through a model system for organic, sustainable, and community based gardening.
+We promote safe gardening practices through a model system for organic, regenerative, and community based gardening.
 Yarducopia works directly with members of the Anchorage community to build gardens and reconnect people with their food.
 We pair homeowners who donate yard space and tools with volunteers who want to learn organic gardening techniques.
 The produce grown is split between homeowner and volunteers, saving ten percent to be given to a charity of their choice.
 Through hands-on workshops, Yarducopia builds the skills of Anchorage residents to grow their own food free of chemical fertilizers and pesticides.

 To find out more about our progress so far this year, visit the blog tab on our website, or like our page on Facebook.

 Information on ACAT, expectations for Yarducopia participants, donation guidelines, and other forms are available here.